insight-platform/Savant/docs/source/index.rst

 Ready-To-Use API
 ^^^^^^^^^^^^^^^^

-From a user perspective, the Savant pipeline is a self-contained service that accepts input data through Apache Avro API.
+From a user perspective, the Savant pipeline is a self-contained service that accepts input data through Savant-RS API.
 It makes Savant ideal and ready for deployment within the systems.
 Whether developers use provided handy adapters or send data into a pipeline directly, both cases use API provided by the Savant.

 Handy Source and Sink Adapters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^